holyasea/Time-series-Analysis-with-Box-Jenkins-Methodology-in-RStudio/README.md

-# Predicting Uganda Trade Data Using Time Series Models
+# Predicting Trade Data Using Time Series Models
 This script was initially written for a my final year research project.
 The aim was to evaluate various time series models inorder to predict Trade figures for Uganda.
 ## Title: TIME SERIES ANALYSIS OF THE MONTHLY VALUE OF IMPORTS AND EXPORTS FOR UGANDA (1997 – 2017)
 ### OBJECTIVES OF THE STUDY